SKopecz/PositiveIntegrators.jl/docs/src/npzd_model.md

 Now we are ready to define a `ConservativePDSProblem` and to solve this problem with a method of [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl) or [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).

-As mentioned above, we will try two approaches to solve this PDS and compare their efficiency.
+As mentioned above, we will try different approaches to solve this PDS and compare their efficiency.
 These are
 1. an out-of-place implementation with standard (dynamic) matrices and vectors,
 2. an in-place implementation with standard (dynamic) matrices and vectors,
 3. an out-of-place implementation with static matrices and vectors from [StaticArrays.jl](https://juliaarrays.github.io/StaticArrays.jl/stable/).